 My parents spent the first two years in Japanese language school learning to read, write, speak and behave like a Japanese.
 My nanny was Suzuki-san who took care of me during the day time for all those two years.
 She was like my Japanese mother.

 It took few years and I got one sister and four brothers.
 We went to the local kinder garden and preschool, got bunch of Japanese friends and finally though that we were Japanese as well.
 The first trip abroad to Finland was a shock.
 I was five and I realized that I'm not Japanese but not Finnish either.
 I had hybrid identity and that would define my career in the future.
 I would be transferring intelligence between diverse cultures, communities, domains and industries.

 I faced one of the most dramatic challenge in my life in 2004 when I got cancer, melanoma.
-That event started a totally new era in my life.
+That event started a new era in my life.
 Although I continued my extrepreneur daily life as usual, my physical situation got gradually worse.
 In the middle of my funeral arrangements I got a chance to participate a clinical trial and soon I heard the news that was too good to be true.
+I could cancel the funeral arrangements!
 The treatment worked dazzingly fast and I got suddenly a sequal to my life, kind of 2.0 life!